 Kibana allows us to browse data indexed in Elasticsearch nodes.
-We’re going to run Kibana in a Docker container and configure it to display logs from our example Spring Boot app.
+We’re going to run Kibana in a Docker container and set up its configuration so it displays logs from our example Spring Boot app.

 We don’t need to have an immense adventure ahead of us to value ordinary tasks and small steps that enable our growth.